 - Is it possible to ultimately implement DCTERMS with full functionality (vocabularies, etc.)?
-What changes to the data model will be necessary?
-How will this proposal integrate with other suggested changes to DSpace metadata, including Proposal for Metadata Enhancement?
+What changes to the data model will be necessary? - If both QDC and DCTERMS are included, which will be considered the default?
+Is this projected to change? - How will this proposal integrate with other suggested changes to DSpace metadata, including Proposal for Metadata Enhancement?
 How might it affect integration with Fedora?
-How might it affect other desired changes to metadata in DSpace, including implementing functional structured metadata such as MODS, METS, and PREMIS? - What challenges will this proposal present-or solve-for harvesting? - To enable repositories to migrate existing metadata to the DCTERMS schema, we will need to develop robust tools for repositories to deploy.
-(Note: A curation task has been added to 4.0.) - Should DSpace admin/internal metadata (not including DIM) have its own schema ("dspace"), or use 'local' schema?
+How might it affect other desired changes to metadata in DSpace, including implementing functional structured metadata such as MODS, METS, and PREMIS? - What challenges will this proposal present-or solve-for harvesting? - To enable repositories to migrate existing metadata to QDC and DCTERMS schemas, we will need to develop robust tools for repositories to deploy.
+One outstanding issue is the design and development of these tools. - Need help on how best to map between schemas QDC vs. DCTERMS schemas and how they will work together. - Should DSpace admin/internal metadata (not including DIM) have its own schema ("dspace"), or use 'local' schema?